IMPORTANT PARK NOTICES

 Waimea Canyon State Park

-Rim overlooks of one of the State’s scenic treasures – the deep, colorful gorge of Waimea Canyon.
-Viewpoint of Ni‘ihau Island; wildland picnicking and short nature trail.
-Adjacent forest reserve with long, strenuous hike into and out of the canyon.
+Waimea Canyon State Park overlooks of one of the State’s scenic treasures – the deep, colorful gorge of Waimea Canyon.
+The park consists of a scenic drive, lookouts of the canyon, a viewpoint of Ni‘ihau Island, wildland picnicking and trails.
+Adjacent forest reserves with long, strenuous hikes into and out of the canyon.
 Seasonal trout fishing.
 Pig and seasonal goat hunting nearby.

 Notice: ʻŌhiʻa (Metrosideros polymorpha), the most abundant native tree in the state of Hawaiʻi, are dying from a new fungal disease.
 On Hawaiʻi Island, hundreds of thousands of ʻōhiʻa have already died from this fungus, called Ceratocystis.
 Healthy trees appear to die within a few days to a few weeks, which is how the disease came to be called “Rapid ʻŌhiʻa Death.”
 This disease has killed trees in all districts of Hawaiʻi Island and has the potential to kill ʻōhiʻa trees statewide. – College of Tropical Agriculture and Human Resources (CTAHR), University of Hawaii at Manoa